Tanikete/Cotton-Candy/README.md

 #Cotton Candy

-Certainly!
-A README file is often used to provide information about a project, its structure, and how to get started with it.
-Below is an example README for the HTML code you've posted:

 Cotton Candy Website
 This is the source code for the Cotton Candy website.
 Cotton Candy is a delightful haven that offers a variety of sweet treats, including signature cotton candy, shaved iced, flavored popcorn, and more.